Women's Health (cont.)

 Fertility, birth control, and infertility

 Ideally, the use of birth control is the responsibility of both sexual partners.
-The choice of a birth control method should be a joint decision as well.
+The choice of a birth control method should be a joint decision.
 In reality, the ultimate responsibility for birth control more often than not rests with the woman.
 Her choices include oral contraceptives, spermicides, diaphragms, cervical caps, rhythm methods, contraceptive implants, and intrauterine devices (IUDs).
 In general, longer-term protection (for example, oral contraceptives, implants, or IUDs) not requiring last minute decision-making provides better protection (a 0.1-3% "failure rate") than methods (for example, condoms or spermicides) used just before intercourse (5%-15% "failure rate").

 Every woman who wishes to use birth control needs to decide which method is best suited for her.
 She must also determine which methods offer her the most protection against sexually transmitted diseases, including HIV infection and AIDS.